kadubarral/vertex-playground/README.md

 ## Chat REST API — `server.py`

-A FastAPI server that exposes a stateful chat endpoint backed by Vertex AI Gemini.
+A FastAPI server that exposes a stateful chat endpoint backed by Gemini.
 The model is equipped with three tools that query a local SQLite database of customer data; it calls them automatically whenever relevant.

 ### Start the server